DrpChallenge/main/README.md

 -->
 #### Step and Episode

-Every time each agent takes action, increases step count.
+Every time each drone takes action, increases step count.
 In other words, every time the ``step`` function is excused, the number of steps increases by one.

-The episode ends upon conflict, exceeding 100 steps, or all agents reaching goals and restarting with a new environment ( If not specified indications, only the positions of the start and goal change.).
+The episode ends upon conflict, exceeding 100 steps, or all drones reaching goals and restarting with a new environment ( If not specified indications, only the positions of the start and goal change.).

-#### Goal
+#### Goal for Contribution
-The goal in this competition is to minimize [score](#score) without collision happens.
+The goal for contribution in this competition is to minimize [cost](#cost) without collision happens.
 You can test your developed (``policy/policy.py``) by loading it in ``policy_tester.py``.

 Since drp is a gym-standard environment, you can develop it as an usual gym-standard environment without relying on ``policy_tester.py`` we provided.